Hawaii Department of Public Safety

-The Hawaii Department of Public Safety is a department within the executive branch of the government of the U.S. state of Hawaii.
-It is headquartered in the 919 Ala Moana Boulevard building in Honolulu, Hawaii.
-The Department of Public Safety is made up of three divisions: Administration, Corrections, and Law Enforcement.
+The Hawaii Department of Public Safety was a department within the executive branch of the government of the U.S. state of Hawaii.
+It was headquartered in the 919 Ala Moana Boulevard building in Honolulu, Hawaii.
+At the time of its deactivation, the Department of Public Safety was made up of three divisions: Administration, Corrections, and Law Enforcement.

+Pursuant to the Hawaii Bill HB 2171, the Department of Public Safety was deactivated on December 31, 2023 and its personnel, duties, and functions were transferred to two new separate departments: the Hawaii Department of Corrections and Rehabilitation and the Hawaii Department of Law Enforcement.
+Per the bill, the Hawaii State Legislature found that the goals and functions of corrections and law enforcement are different and distinct and separating the functions of corrections and law enforcement from the department of public safety into two separate departments would best accomplish the discrete goals and objectives of both functions.

 Divisions

 Administration Division

 The Administration Division provides support services that enable the corrections staff to fulfill their responsibilities.
 Some of these services include training and staff development, fiscal and personnel management, management of the operating budget and capital improvements program budget, procurement, and management information systems and research.

 Corrections Division

 Prisons

 The Corrections Division oversees four prisons.
 Three of the prisons are located on the island of Oahu and one on the island of Hawaii.
 They include: